paoda/zba/README.md

 - [ ] Immediate Mode GUI
 - [ ] Refactoring for easy-ish perf boosts

+## Usage
+As it currently exists, ZBA is run from the terminal.
+In your console of choice, type `./zba --help` to see what you can do.

+I typically find myself typing `./zba -b ./bin/bios.bin ./bin/test/suite.gba` to see how badly my "cool new feature" broke everything else.

+Need a BIOS?
+Why not try using the open-source [Cult-Of-GBA BIOS](https://github.com/Cult-of-GBA/BIOS) written by [fleroviux](https://github.com/fleroviux) and [DenSinH](https://github.com/DenSinH)?

+Finally it's worth noting that ZBA uses a TOML config file it'll store in your OS's data directory.
+See `example.toml` to learn about the defaults and what exactly you can mess around with.

 ## Tests
 - [x] [jsmolka's GBA Test Collection](https://github.com/jsmolka/gba-tests)
     - [x] `arm.gba` and `thumb.gba`